The mysterious anaplêrôn in St. Paul’s tongues-speech discourse of I Corinthians.

 A closer look at the Greek unravels the mystery.

 Ἀναπληρῶν is a participle based on the verb ἀναπληρόω.
 It is found in I Corinthians 14:16 as a present active masculine nominative singular.
-Some of the dictionaries support the English Bible translations, while others don’t.
+Some of the dictionaries support the English Bible translations, while others do not.
+Here is a listing demonstrating the variances.

 Liddell-Scott-Jones Greek Lexicon supports the contemporary English translations.3 This is not a surprise as this dictionary specializes in classical Greek sources.
 It does not focus on Biblical or Patristic sources.